August can be an excellent time to visit Phuket, Thailand’s largest island located in the Andaman Sea.

 Here are some interesting festivals and events that happen in Phuket in August:

-- Queen’s Birthday: August 12th is the birthday of Her Majesty Queen Sirikit, the queen consort of Thailand.
-This day is a national holiday in Thailand, and there are celebrations throughout Phuket, including parades, fireworks, and cultural performances.
+• Queen Mother’s Birthday: August 12th is the birthday of H.M.
+Queen Sirikit, the King’s mother.
+This day is nationally recognised in Thailand, and celebrations occur throughout Phuket, including parades, fireworks, and cultural performances (not always marked as a Govt holiday)

 What to do in Phuket in August